 n/a (Full-time) / n/a (Part-time) / 18 months (PgDip), 2 years (MSc) (Distance / E-Learning)

 The aim of the course is to allow students to develop their knowledge to an advanced level in all aspects of critical care.
 It will provide the opportunity to explore critical care as a multidimensional phenomenon through the module assignments and through taught components.
 The course also helps those who teach within the critical care setting at both undergraduate and postgraduate levels to further their knowledge and teach others more effectively.

-- Unique - presently there are no other distance learning, interprofessional critical care courses at this level.
+- Unique - presently there are no other e-learning, interprofessional critical care courses at this level.

 - Inter-professional approach to enhance group work, discussion sessions and case based presentations.

 The taught component introduces the student to the multifaceted nature of caring for a critically ill patient.
 The modular approach allows students to evaluate critical care from an evidence-based perspective, starting with assessment at ward level through to the critical components and then to discharge.
 Professional issues, including clinical governance and interprofessional practice, will be covered, as well as the psychosocial aspects relevant to caring for critically ill patients.